For urgent consular assistance call

 You need a valid yellow fever vaccination certificate to enter The Gambia.
 Some airlines may want to see one when you leave.

-Find out about returning to Australia after exposure to yellow fever (Department of Health)
+Find out about returning to Australia after exposure to yellow fever (Department of Health and Aged Care)

 More information: